jchrisfarris/detect-credential-compromise/README.md

 ## Challenges

 There are a few challenges with this approach.
-This stack itself generates events, and those events trigger this function.
+This stack itself generates events and those events trigger this function.

 The Kinesis solution requires that CloudTrail is delivering to a CloudWatch Logs group, and each CloudWatch Logs group can have only one subscription filter and Kinesis stream.
 So if you're already doing something with your CloudTrail Events in CloudWatch logs, this solution won't work out of the box.

 When using CloudWatch Events, the pattern matching is not complex.
 I cannot use a regex to detect only Instance Profile credentials.
-As a result, there is less logging than would be desired, and the lambda will compare the event `accessKeyId` to it's own access key (via the AWS_ACCESS_KEY_ID environment variable), and stop processing the event without logging anything (because writing a log generates another event).
+As a result, there is less logging than would be desired, and the lambda will compare the event `accessKeyId` to it's own access key (via the AWS_ACCESS_KEY_ID environment variable), and stop processing the event without logging anything (because writing a log generates another cloudwatch API event).

 The Cloud Watch Event Pattern is:
 ```json